-The Society of Building Science Educators (SBSE) is pleased to announce that it can provide ONE scholarship to a qualified student to help defray the cost of attending any building science related conference—to be held between September 2018 and June 2019.
-The scholarship will provide $700 from SBSE to assist in meeting the costs of participating in the conference.
+The Society of Building Science Educators (SBSE) is pleased to announce that it can provide one scholarship to a qualified student to help defray the cost of attending any building science related conference held between May 2019 and December 2020.
+(NB: The scholarship may be used to cover expenses for a summer conference that has already happened!)
+Each scholarship will provide $700 from SBSE to assist in meeting the costs of conference participation.

-Applications for this scholarships will be evaluated with the following criteria in mind:
+Applications for this SBSE scholarship will be evaluated with the following criteria in mind:

-- Applicants must be a junior, senior, or graduate student who will be enrolled in a building science related academic architecture, engineering, or construction program at the time of the conference.
+- an applicant must be a junior, senior, or graduate student who will be enrolled in a building science related academic program, such as engineering or architecture at the time of the conference,

-- The applicant makes a convincing case that their knowledge of building science topics will be advanced through their participation in the conference.
+- an applicant will make a convincing case that their knowledge of building science topics will be advanced from conference participation, and

 Those accepting an offer of a scholarship will—by the act of acceptance—commit to full conference participation.